 Establishment of an eMarketplace for the exchange of radiological services.

 The purpose of the project was to establish a secure platform for the exchange of radiological tasks and expert knowledge across European national borders.
 The project involved all parties – from hospitals, IT suppliers, security experts, legal experts to market and business case experts.
-R-bay ended in May 2009.
+R-bay started in August 2007 and ended in May 2009.
 The project obtained great attention from, among others, the European Commission, the radiological clinical companies and suppliers (both IT/system suppliers and suppliers of health services) because of its new way of thinking about business models for the radiological area.
 This means going from a point-to-point traditional teleradiology to a many-to-many access of radiological services, resulting in increased flexibility and simpler working procedures.
 The individual partners formulated plans for regional or national dissemination and several are in the process of establishing a national R-Bay solution, e.g. in Estonia.
 The Region of Southern Denmark and Odense University Hospital are working on continuing the project in their own way and are still very interested in co-operation across national borders, as the problem with the lack of specialists in radiology is great.

 The ageing population in the European Countries is growing.
 In the past two decades, the share of the older population increased by 3.7 percentage points.
 It is estimated that by 2020 around 25 % of the European population will be over 65 years old (1).
 This calls for an intensified approach in ensuring the sustainability of the health care, social care, the labor force and the quality of life for elderly citizens.
-"The Ambient Assisted Living (AAL) Joint Program" is a program which goal is to enable older people by giving them more years of active and independent living, increasing efficiency and sustainability of the care systems an promoting a flourishing industry in the European countries for independent and active ageing.
+"The Ambient Assisted Living (AAL) Joint Program" was a program which goal was to enable older people by giving them more years of active and independent living, increasing efficiency and sustainability of the care systems an promoting a flourishing industry in the European countries for independent and active ageing.

 The project ‘ReAAL’